 CH is funded by a National Environment Research Council (NERC) training grant with a British Trust for Ornithology (BTO) CASE partnership.
 CH is supervised by SGW, PAS and JPH.
+We would like to thank R.B.
+O'Hara, J. McPherson, B. Schröder, M. Spencer and 2 reviewers for their helpful insights and comments on the manuscript.

-Data Accessibility
+Data accessibility

-EBCC atlas data: Use of the data is administered via the EBCC Executive Committee and the data extraction and handling is currently done by staff at SOVON in the Netherlands or the BTO in the UK, according to agreed rules.
-Those interested in using this dataset should contact the EBCC Chair, Ruud Foppen (ruud.foppen@sovon.nl) about the conditions for obtaining the data.
+EBCC atlas data: use of the data is administered via the EBCC Executive Committee and the data extraction and handling is currently done by staff at SOVON in the Netherlands or the BTO in the UK, according to agreed rules.
+Those interested in using this data set should contact the EBCC Chair, Ruud Foppen (ruud.foppen@sovon.nl) about the conditions for obtaining the data.

-R scripts: uploaded as online supporting information
+R scripts: uploaded as online supporting information.